Cosplay OnlyFans: How to Turn Your Craft Into a Real Business (Not Just a Hobby)

 Define Your Cosplay Style

-I’d like you to begin allowing yourself to see your cosplay style not just as an aesthetic preference but as a brand positioning decision.
-The more specifically you define it, the more precisely you attract the right audience:
+Your cosplay style is not just an aesthetic preference — it’s a brand positioning decision.
+The more precisely you define it, the more cleanly your audience self-selects:

 - Accuracy-focused: Screen-accurate character recreation, meticulous detail